dotnet/docs-maui/docs/platform-integration/communication/phone-dialer.md

 ---
 title: "Phone dialer"
 description: "Learn how to open the phone dialer to a specific number, in .NET MAUI.
-The PhoneDialer class in the Microsoft.Maui.ApplicationModel.Communication namespace is used to open the phone dialer." ms.date: 05/23/2022
+The IPhoneDialer interface in the Microsoft.Maui.ApplicationModel.Communication namespace is used to open the phone dialer." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel.Communication"]
 ---

 # Phone dialer

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IPhoneDialer` interface.
 This interface enables an application to open a phone number in the dialer.
-The `IPhoneDialer` interface is exposed through the `PhoneDialer.Default` property.

-The `PhoneDialer` and `IPhoneDialer` types are available in the `Microsoft.Maui.ApplicationModel.Communication` namespace.
+The default implementation of the `IPhoneDialer` interface is available through the `PhoneDialer.Default` property.
+Both the `IPhoneDialer` interface and `PhoneDialer` class are contained in the `Microsoft.Maui.ApplicationModel.Communication` namespace.

 ## Get started